Financial assistance following the September 11 attacks: American Red Cross

-In the aftermath of the attack, the American Red Cross' Liberty Fund amassed $547 million in donations.
+In the aftermath of the attack, the American Red Cross's Liberty Fund amassed $547 million in donations.
 The charitable organization halted the collection of donations in October 2001, announcing that the monies pledged would be enough to cover immediate and longterm efforts to support the victims of the attack.
 While the Red Cross initially announced its intentions to put as much as $247 million of the fund toward preparedness for future terrorist attacks, the organization reversed course in the wake of extreme criticism and announced the entire fund would go toward victims.

-In February of 2002, the New York Times reported that the Red Cross had "distributed about $200 million to more than 30,000 displaced workers" as of the date of publication.
+In February 2002, The New York Times reported that the Red Cross had "distributed about $200 million to more than 30,000 displaced workers" as of the date of publication.

 In addition to financial donations, the American Red Cross collected nearly 1.2 million units of blood between Sept.
 11 and Oct.
 30, according to a New York Times article published in November of 2001.